Hubdoc Alternatives for QuickBooks: An Honest 2026 Guide

 Let us clear this up first, because most of the articles ranking for this query get it wrong.
 As of April 2026, Hubdoc is not discontinued.
 It is still sold, still integrated with QuickBooks Online, and still listed as a supported app in the Intuit App Marketplace.
 There is no official sunset notice, no end-of-life date, and no Xero blog post announcing a shutdown.

 Here is what did happen.
-In August 2018, Xero acquired Hubdoc for roughly $70 million.
+On July 31, 2018, Xero acquired Hubdoc for roughly $70 million.
 In March 2020, Xero bundled Hubdoc into its Starter, Standard, and Premium plans — free for Xero subscribers.
-For everyone else, including every QuickBooks Online user, Hubdoc continues to sell as a standalone product at $12 USD per month per company file after a 14-day trial.
+For everyone else, including every QuickBooks Online user, Hubdoc continues to sell as a standalone product at $12 USD per month per company file (per Hubdoc's published pricing at time of writing).

 2. Why QuickBooks users are leaving Hubdoc in 2026